 - Answer the question – So what?
-Can you show how you increased revenue by ? %?
+Can you show how you increased revenue by X%?
 Anything with numbers looks great!
 Like cost savings or increased productivity.
 Did you increase job satisfaction of employees, new hire retention, customer satisfaction?
 Did you save the company thousands of dollars?

 - No blank space allowed.
 Try to condense to one page if possible.
 Two only if you absolutely need to.

-- Include bullets and make sure everything is neat and organized.
+- Include bullets.
+They help make sure everything is neat and organized.

 - Don’t just tell them boring information about what you do!
 Brag about yourself!
 What problems did you solve?!
 How awesome are you?!

-- If something on your resume doesn’t fit the position you are applying to, delete it.
+- Delete.
+If something on your resume doesn’t fit the position you are applying to, delete it.

 - Show how creative you are and why the company should hire you.
 A resume and cover letter for the type of job you want doesn’t have to be boring.
 Pretend you were hiring yourself.
 What type of resume would you want to look at?

-- On your resume and cover letter, use the words that are in the job description so it looks like you were MADE for the job!
+- Review the job listing for keywords.
+Then, on your resume and cover letter, use those words so it looks like you were MADE for the job!

-- On your cover letter, try listing the job requirements on one side and on the other side how you meet the requirements.
+- On your cover letter, list the job requirements on one side how you meet the requirements on the other.
 Then, all the information they are looking for is right there and they won’t have to search through your resume to find it.

 Even if you are satisfied with your current role, you should always have a copy of your most current resume handy.
 All of these tips also apply to your Linkedin profile.
 You should also be keeping your Linkedin profile as up to date as possible all the time!
 You never know who might be looking at it!